-Update.
-Hearing the news of German band leader James Last’s passing this week reminded me of yet another family superstition.
+Although from time to time one does come across proof.
+German band-leader James Last’s passing a few years ago reminded me of yet another family superstition.
 One should never put an open umbrella over one’s head while indoors.
 It is okay to open the umbrella and keep it to your side, or place it in a tub to dry, but never put it over your head.

-A number of years ago James Last was involved with PBS fundraising.
-One of his concerts was shown – over and over again in fact – and viewers were asked to call and pledge money.
-As was his wont, Last spent much time interacting with the audience, turning his back to the musicians.
+Several years ago James Last was involved with PBS fundraising.
+One of his concerts was aired – over and over again in fact – and viewers were asked to call and pledge money.

 During one song members of the audience left their seats to march around the auditorium, many of them sporting umbrellas, some fashioned with bills to look like ducks.
 Oh dear I thought, this doesn’t augur well.
-And sure enough within a mere twenty years or so Last is dead.
+And sure enough within a mere twenty years or so James Last was dead.